Strengthened Participatory Democracy

 Model Court Initiative (MCI)

 The Model Court Initiative works to improve the performance of courts in delivering quality justice services and to improve the connection between courts, communities, and system users.
 MCI works toward two Objectives: 1) identifying and supporting Moldovan courts in achieving and maintaining Model Court status through improved services to the public, and 2) supplementary national assistance to facilitate changes needed to improve performance at the individual court level.
 In implementing its activities, MCI works in partnership with key actors and stakeholders in the justice systems in Moldova, primarily the SCM, the MOJ, the ACA, the National Institute of Justice (NIJ), as well as the courts throughout the country and CSOs.
-MCI held an open call for applicants among all first instance courts and has selected Balti, Ungheni and Edinet (selected in June 2022) as pilots of this project to undergo innovative capacity-building focused on court excellence, improved performance, and greater engagement with court users and the general public.
+MCI selected, through an open call, Balti, Ungheni and Edinet as pilots of Phase 1 of this project to undergo innovative capacity-building focused on court excellence, improved performance, and greater engagement with court users and the general public.
+During Phase 2 of implementation, the Model Court Project will concentrate on supporting four additional district courts in their effort to become model courts.
+The new beneficiaries are: Drochia, Hincesti, Straseni, and Criuleni district courts.
+The initiative is now covering half of all district courts in Moldova and focuses on facilitating overall access to justice by improving the delivery of judicial services.

 Justice and Anti-Corruption Reform Activity (JARA)